maryamrmz/project-app/README.md

 # Project App

-This repository contains the code for the Project App, a web application developed by [https://github.com/maryamrmz][Maryam Rmz].
-The Project App is designed to help users manage and track their projects effectively.
+This repository contains the code for the web application Project App.
+This app is designed to help users manage and track their projects effectively.

 ## Features